 The second half talked about how to balance politics and life after she became the first lady, how to leave personal privacy under the complete protection mechanism of the White House, and so on.
 Blacks, women, and working-class people live in a declining neighborhood in Chicago's South City.

 These factors add up to the starting line.
-However, through her continuous efforts, she made education change her destiny, and finally entered upper-class society, which has a positive impact on millions of people.
+However, through her continuous efforts, she made education change her destiny and finally entered upper-class society, which had a positive impact on millions of people.
 The whole book is still very inspirational to read.

 15. Everything Under